encse/secchallenge2022/misc/reflgger/solution/README.md

 bnGPfZHIiacSDLaEzpeNupkpJwfrpEfPBMMAhldoHofYylafIwDvrnGZlIrFYBnRVkWZQlxGmqzxYdsQvjfbeBtfGsgrHWpWNqZu
 ```

-We better retrieve all of them into a single file:
+We better fetch all of them into a single file:
 ```shell
 > for f in $(cat blobs); do git cat-file -p $f; done > content
 ```